Helping and Prosocial BehaviorBy Dennis L. Poepsel and David A. Schroeder

 There is an extensive body of research showing the negative impact of pluralistic ignorance and diffusion of responsibility on helping (Fisher et al., 2011), in both emergencies and everyday need situations.
 These studies show the tremendous importance potential helpers place on the social situation in which unfortunate events occur, especially when it is not clear what should be done and who should do it.
 Other people provide important social information about how we should act and what our personal obligations might be.
 But does knowing a person needs help and accepting responsibility to provide that help mean the person will get assistance?
 Not necessarily.

 The costs and rewards of helping

 The nature of the help needed plays a crucial role in determining what happens next.
 Specifically, potential helpers engage in a cost–benefit analysis before getting involved (Dovidio et al., 2006).
 If the needed help is of relatively low cost in terms of time, money, resources, or risk, then help is more likely to be given.
-Lending a classmate a pencil is easy; confronting the knife-wielding assailant who attacked Kitty Genovese is an entirely different matter.
+Lending a classmate a pencil is easy; confronting someone who is bullying your friend is an entirely different matter.
 As the unfortunate case of Hugo Alfredo Tale-Yax demonstrates, intervening may cost the life of the helper.